-When blood appears in urine, it is also a call for concern.
+When blood appears in the urine, it is also a call for concern.
 Some men may find that ejaculating and urinating becomes painful.
 Signs of erectile dysfunction may also start to appear.

-Note that in advanced cases of prostate cancer, the patient may also experience bone fractures, as well as pain within pones in the surrounding areas, such as their spine, ribs, pelvis and femur.
+Note that in advanced cases of prostate cancer, the patient may also experience bone fractures, as well as pain within pones in the surrounding areas, such as their spine, ribs, pelvis, and femur.

 Causes and Risk Factors of Prostate Cancer